-Join Robbie Carman for an in-depth discussion in this video The Final Cut Server setup used for this course, part of Final Cut Server 1.5 Getting Started.
+Join Robbie Carman for an in-depth discussion in this video The Final Cut Server setup used for this course, part of Learning Final Cut Server 1.5.

 Now that we have talked about most of the conceptional aspects of the Final Cut…Server setup, I want to spend a few moments telling you about the Final Cut…Server setup that I am using for this title.…Final Cut Server is being used by lots of different people,…from one person shops and smaller companies to large production companies and…news organizations that use complex SAN storage systems.…With such a broad range possible installations and hardware combinations, it's…always impossible to build the typical Final Cut Server system.…So with that in mind, I wanted to create a simple setup so that we can explore…the basics of Final Cut Server, but I want to be clear.
 Everything that I talk…about in this title, using my simple setup, can be important to even the…largest, most complex setups.…

 So here is how my system is set up.…I am using this Mac Pro as my server.…That I have installed the Final Cut Server on this machine and this machine is…just a normal Mac Pro running the regular version of Mac OS X. While many setups…

 - Understanding how Final Cut Server works

 - Installing the server and client software

 - Uploading assets via drag and drop